happycod3r/fzf-tools/README.md

  -  The selected command is then stored in the `selected_command` variable.
  - Finally it checks if a command is selected (*i.e., the selected_command variable is not empty*), and if so it is evaluated using eval.
 ---
-Note: *Choosing a previous *cd* command from your history may fail to execute as the `fzf_run_command_from_hisory` function doe's not take into account your current position in the directory stack, so if you aren't in the same position that you were originally in when executing the `cd some-dir` command from your history it will fail giving you the error
+Note: *Choosing a previous *cd* command from your history may fail to execute as the `fzf_run_command_from_hisory` function doesn't take into account your current position in the directory stack, so if you aren't in the same position that you were originally in when executing the `cd some-dir` command from your history it will fail giving you the error
 "cd: no such file or directory: some-dir".*

 ------